docarray/docarray/docs/advanced/document-store/benchmarking.md

 ````

-## Experiment Settings
+## Experimental setup

 Since most of these Document Stores use their implementation of the HNSW Approximate Nearest Neighbor Search algorithm,
 with various default HNSW parameters, we conducted 2 benchmarking experiments for the `Find By Vector` operation:
 1. Set up the Document Stores with the same HNSW parameters
 2. Set up the Document Stores with their default HNSW parameters at the time the benchmarking experiment was conducted.

-Furthermore, we provide the `Recall At K` value, considering the exhaustive search as the ground truth.
+Furthermore, we provide the `Recall@K` value, considering the exhaustive search as the ground truth.
 This allows
 you to also take into consideration the quality, not just the speed.

 ```{important}